qgevans/geomyid/README.md

 _I caved_ D: The stupid thing works on stupid Linux now (still only SBCL).
 Extended attributes are the same, but prefixed with "user." because Linux.
+It gets worse.
+It's been ported to _Windows_, of all things.
+Extended attributes are the same, just implemented as Alternate Data Streams.

 Now depends on solipsism (https://github.com/heddwch/solipsism) just to make it more of a pain in the ass.
 You're welcome. :D